0

 Does adding CO2 change the KH?

-Planted tanks generally do better at lower KH ranges than higher.
-With regards to growing plants, between 1-2 dKH you can keep sensitive softwater species.
+Planted tanks generally perform better at lower KH ranges than at higher ones.
+In terms of growing plants, you can keep sensitive soft water species between 1-2 dKH.
 (Some Eriocaulons and Tonina species will not survive in higher KH tanks).
-Between 2-7 dKH you can keep 97% of all commercial aquatic plants in optimal condition.
-(Some Rotala and Ammania species may have an easier time in softer water).
-Between 6 -12+ dKH you can probably grow 95% of species well, but some will be sub-optimal.
-Above 18 dKH or so, more plant growth issues start arising - at this level, hardy plants such as Java fern, Anubias, Vals, certain Swords and Crypts will still grow well, but many other species will stunt.
+Between 2-7 dKH you can keep 97% of all commercially available aquatic plants in optimum condition.
+(Some Rotala and Ammania species may do better in softer water).
+Between 6-12+ dKH you can probably grow 95% of species well, but some will be sub-optimal.
+Above 18 dKH or so, there are more problems with plant growth - at this level, hardy plants such as Java fern, anubias, vals, certain swords and crypts will still grow well, but many other species will stunt.

-Concerns about low KH and 'pH crash' affecting livestock / bacteria.
+Concerns about low KH and 'pH crash' affecting livestock / bacteria

-Bacteria can and will populate low pH tanks.
-So low pH/KH environments are no bar to having a fully cycled tank contrary to old aquarium 'science'.
-For further information read: this link
+Bacteria can and will colonise low pH tanks.
+So low pH/KH environments are not a barrier to having a fully cycled tank, contrary to old aquarium 'science'.

 Raising and Lowering KH levels in a tank